-Just remember, if you suffer from lower back pain, don't ignore it!
+Remember, if you suffer from lower back pain, don't ignore it!
 Make sure to get it checked early before it develops into something worse that may require surgery.
-If you need to find a doctor for your back pain in the Empire BlueCross BlueShield network, you can visit www.empireblue.com.
+If you need to find a doctor for your back pain in the Independence Administrators network, you can visit www.MyIBXTPAbenefits.com.

 Be sure to talk to your doctor about your symptoms and possible treatment options.